Dosseh (rapper)

+Life and Career

 Dosseh was born in Orléans, and raised in Saint-Jean-de-la-Ruelle, Centre.
 Starting his career at a young age, he appeared in a number of albums as collaborations with artists like Booba and Seth Gueko, in addition to Niro, Sofiane, Kaaris, Rim'K, Youssoupha, Médine and his brother Pit Baccardi.
 These include Bolide, Volumes 1 and 2 and Talents Fachés 2.
 In 2011, he launched the mixtape Desperadoss followed by a series of mixtapes titled Summer Crack in three volumes (2011, 2012, 2015) and took part in the rap compilation We Made It in 2012.
 In 2013, he launched his film Karma, where he included a number of French rappers.
 In 2014, he was signed to the label Def Jam France giving him a wider promotion allowing him to appear in features with Gradur and Joke.
 In 2015, he released his street album Perestroïka followed by his first studio album Yuri.
 He also collaborated with the Toronto rapper Tory Lanez.
 In 2018, he released the album Vidalo$$a, with the single "Habitué" peaking at number 1 on SNEP, the official French Singles Chart.

 On 30 November 2022 Trop tôt pour mourir was released, containing featurings with Tiakola, Zed, Werenoi, Leto, Lacrim, Dinos and Momsii.